rajabishek/blogger/source/_posts/Programming-in-go.md

 We don't have to worry about deallocating memory in Go because like Java the Go programming language has a wonderful garbage collector in which memory is cleaned up automatically.
 Pointers are rarely used with Go’s built-in types, but they are extremely useful when paired with structs.

 ## Structs
-A struct is a type that contains named fields.
+A struct is a collection of fields.
 ```go
 type Student struct {
     rollno string